IN2-Moist/2Take1-Moist-Script/README.md

 Trigger Vehicle Locked On

-  Assuming the player is in Range for Detecting their Vehicle, if they are using a Weaponised Vehicle or Aircraft this Triggers Missile Lockon Alarm.
+  Assuming the player is in Range for Detecting their Vehicle, if they are using a Weaponised Vehicle or Aircraft this Triggers Missile Lock on Alarm.

 ```